 - Diversify Your Investments

-Advisors often recommend athletes stay conservative.
+Advisors often recommend athletes stay conservative, as explained in a recent Yuan Pay Group app review.
 After all, conservative investments for large sums of money can still generate a six- or seven-figure annual “salary” in retirement.
 One strategy is to allocate 5 percent to private equity, 7 to 12 percent to real estate, 50 to 65 percent to a mix of securities (stocks, mutual funds, etc.), and everything else to alternative investments like gold, silver, or even Bitcoin.

 It’s important that you diversify your investments properly.
 And even within investment classes, diversification is important.
 Rather than investing $5 million into a single real estate development, you’d better off investing $250,000 into 20 single family rental properties and hiring a property management service to handle the details for you.
 One or two of the properties might underperform, but it’s unlikely that the whole portfolio will.